-Mastery Through Academic Coaching (MTAC) is a co-curricular initiative designed to help Columbia undergraduates approach challenging intellectual problems in science and mathematics with creativity and confidence.
+Mastery Through Academic Coaching (MTAC) is a co-curricular initiative designed to help Columbia students approach challenging intellectual problems in science and mathematics with creativity and confidence.
 Through MTAC, students work together to develop and apply critical thinking skills that will serve them both in and out of the classroom.
 MTAC is intended to be of value to students at all levels of mastery.

 MTAC coaches meet weekly with groups of 6-8 students, where all students work collaboratively to extrapolate key principles from the prior lectures and to solve novel problems that develop and test students’ capacity to apply these key principles.
 These sessions are student-run, and the coaches’ participation is limited to providing clarifications, modeling innovative cognitive strategies, and keeping the groups engaged.
 The MTAC coaches are students who have already completed the biology sequence, go through a rigorous selection process and receive specialized and ongoing training in coaching strategies and methods.